Your Complete Guide to Maid of Honor Duties

 Head up bridesmaid dress shopping and ordering.

-One of the most important maid of honor duties?
-Helping the bride choose bridesmaid dresses, organizing shopping trips and coordinating online orders to make sure everyone has the correct looks and secures them (along with any required accessories!) in a timely fashion.
+One of the most important MOH duties?
+Helping choose bridesmaid dresses, organizing shopping trips and coordinating online orders to make sure everyone has the correct looks and secures them (along with any required accessories!) in a timely fashion.

 Be the bride's emotional support.

 The bride should always feel comfortable talking to the maid of honor about wedding-related topics, and most likely, she'll be more than happy to lend an ear.
-Whether it's about planning or your china pattern, the bride should always feel assured that she has someone to share your thoughts with.
-In our opinion, laughter is the best medicine for the stressed-out bride—and hopefully your maid of honor knows how to effectively get you there.
+Whether it's about planning or a china pattern, the bride should rest assured that she has someone to share her thoughts with.
+In our opinion, laughter is the best medicine for a stressed-out bride—and hopefully the right maid of honor can do this effectively.
+Overall, being a shoulder to lean on is arguably one of the most important things the maid of honor should do.

 Maid of Honor Bridal Shower Duties

 The bridal shower is the MOH's time to shine, as she plans this pre-wedding event with the bridesmaids' help.
-Here's a rundown of the most important maid of honor duties related to the shower.
+Think of the duties listed below as a handy bridal shower checklist.

 Confirm hosting responsibilities.

 It shouldn't be assumed that the bridal party is hosting the shower.
 Nowadays, the bride's mother or other family members might want to host.
-Be sure to reach out to those closest to the bride before starting to plan to ensure you're not stepping on any toes.
+The maid of honor should reach out to those closest to the bride before starting to plan to ensure she's not stepping on any toes.
 And if the bride's mom or someone else is hosting, let them take the lead but offer to help as needed.

 Figure out the basics.

-Coordinate with the bride and VIPs on a suitable date and time, as well as the guest list.
-You'll want to ensure the guest of honor feels comfortable with the size and vibe of the event (don't plan a huge bash if she wants an intimate celebration)—and whether it's a traditional bridal shower or a couple's shower.
-You'll also want to work with the other stakeholders to come up with a budget for the event.
+The maid of honor should coordinate with the bride and VIPs on a suitable date and time, as well as the guest list.
+She'll want to ensure the guest of honor feels comfortable with the size and vibe of the event (she shouldn't plan a huge bash if the bride wants an intimate celebration)—and whether it's a traditional bridal shower or a couple's shower.
+She'll also want to work with the other stakeholders to come up with a budget for the event.

 Secure a venue and/or vendors.

 Decide if the bridal shower will take place at someone's home, a restaurant or another event space.
-And if you'll be working with vendors such as a caterer, florist and/or photographer to put on the event, check out The Knot Marketplace to find and book 'em.
+If working with vendors such as a caterer, florist and/or photographer to put on the event, check out The Knot Vendor Marketplace to find and book 'em.

 Plan games and activities.